 - Free of animal products and GMO corn or soy (probably grown in a burned down rainforest).

 - Produced by workers paid a fair wage.

+When searching for sustainable gear seek out the fair trade materials such as Organic Cotton as opposed to polyester.
 Now that we have gotten that out of the way, let’s take a look at some of the best sustainable backpacks for hiking and travel that are currently on the market.
 Meet the eco backpacks!

 Best Sustainable Backpacks: Our Top Picks